magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- ENGCOM-9010 8947-->

-*  You can no longer add a product with a `NULL` value in the SKU field.
-Previously, you could add the product, but when you tried to edit it from the Admin, Magento threw an error.
+*  You can no longer create a product with a `NULL` SKU value.
+Previously, you could create a product without a SKU value through a custom importer or directly in the database, but when you tried to edit it from the Admin, Magento threw an error.

 ### Catalog rule